COVID-19 PROGRAM UPDATE

 We help our clients take steps toward normalizing their daily routine and improving daily living skills.
 To restore healthy sleep patterns, we set expectations for lights out and wake up times.
 We also set expectations for personal hygiene and cleanliness of personal and community areas.
 A licensed nurse is onsite 24/7, and our staff administers medications.

-Evening and weekend meals are prepared onsite by our dining services staff and served in a community dining room.
-South clients eat breakfast Monday through Friday at Rollins Campus.
+Clients are served continental breakfast.
+Evening and weekend meals are prepared onsite by our dining services staff.
+Precautionary clients may order lunch from local restaurants.
+Residential clients at South eat lunch at Rollins Campus.

 Expected Length of Stay

-Clients typically stay at Skyland Trail South for about two months.
+Clients typically stay at the residential level of care (at Skyland Trail South Or Rollins Campus) for about two months.
 Most clients then step down to our nonresidential day treatment program where they continue to work toward independence.

 Many clients live in the apartments available through our transitional housing program while they participate in day treatment.
 Others return to the community to live with family or friends, or independently.